Azerbaijan and ethnic Armenian forces reach Nagorno-Karabakh ceasefire deal

 Russia calls for halt to fighting between Azerbaijan, Nagorno-Karabakh

+Azerbaijan’s former diplomat Farid Shafiyev said that unless the Armenian government decided to get involved – which did not seem likely – Armenian armed forces would likely surrender.

+“I think the process will now go smoothly in terms of the negotiations [scheduled] for tomorrow,” Shafiyev, who chairs the Centre of Analysis of International Relations, told Al Jazeera.

-Russia’s Ministry of Defence also said a ceasefire agreement had been reached, adding that it would be implemented in coordination with Russian peacekeepers stationed in the region.
+Russia’s Ministry of Defence said the ceasefire would be implemented in coordination with Russian peacekeepers stationed in the region.

-According to Russia’s Interfax news agency, it was also agreed that the remaining units of the Armenian army would be withdrawn from Nagorno-Karabakh and that Karabakh fighters would surrender their weapons.
+According to Russia’s Interfax news agency, it was agreed that the remaining units of the Armenian army would be withdrawn from Nagorno-Karabakh and that Karabakh fighters would surrender their weapons.

 Whether this will actually be implemented was initially unclear.
-Armenia says it has not had troops in the region since August 2021.
+Armenia has said it has not had troops in the region since August 2021.

+Armenian Prime Minister Nikol Pashinyan confirmed the fighting had died down and said it was is “very important” for the ceasefire to hold.
+“The latest information I have received from Nagorno-Karabakh is that the intensity of fighting has greatly decreased,” Pashinyan said, according to a statement.

 Nagorno-Karabakh is internationally recognised as part of Azerbaijan but its population of 120,000 is overwhelmingly ethnic Armenian.
 The territory has its own government, which has enjoyed close links to neighbouring Armenia but has not been officially recognised by it or other United Nations member states.